Strongly Shortcut Spaces: Introduction

+\Mainthmref{mainthm_rough_approx_inv} below has several consequences.
+In addition to showing that the strong shortcut property descends to isometric subspaces and is a rough similarity invariant, it implies that for a given strongly shortcut space, a sufficiently small bilipschitz distortion of the metric preserves the strong shortcut property.
+This is another property which is discussed in Gromov \cite[Section~6.E]{Gromov:Asymptotic_Invariants:1993}.

 \begin{mainthm}[\Corref{rough_approx_inv}] \mainthmlabel{mainthm_rough_approx_inv} Let $X$ be a strongly shortcut rough geodesic metric space.
-Then there exists an $L_X > 1$ such that whenever $Y$ is a rough geodesic metric space and $C > 0$ and $f \colon Y \to X$ is an $(L_X,C)$-quasi-isometry up to scaling, then $Y$ is also strongly shortcut.
+Then there exists an $L_X > 1$ such that whenever $Y$ is a rough geodesic metric space and $C > 0$ and $f \colon Y \to X$ is an $(L_X,C)$-quasi-isometric embedding up to scaling, then $Y$ is also strongly shortcut.
 In particular, the strong shortcut property is a rough similarity invariant of rough geodesic metric spaces. \end{mainthm}

 In fact, \Mainthmref{mainthm_rough_approx_inv} holds for general metric spaces with condition \pitmref{mainthm_ngons_bounded} of \Mainthmref{sshortcut_equiv} in place of the strong shortcut property.
 (See \Propref{not_approx_ngon_invariant}.)
+It should be noted that the strong shortcut property is not a quasi-isometry invariant so one cannot hope to remove the dependence on $X$ of the quasi-isometry constant $L_X$.
+See \Ssecref{not_qi_inv} for an example.

+The following result, which we call the Circle Tightening Lemma, states that a map from a circle that satisfies a rough lipchitz upper bound and that, on antipodes, satisfies a bilipschitz lower bound can be upgraded through surgery to a rough bilipschitz map.
+See \Figref{circle_tightening_intro}.
+The Circle Tightening Lemma is essential in the proof of \Mainthmref{sshortcut_equiv}.
+We believe it may be of independent interest.
+Here we express a slightly simplified version of the Circle Tightening Lemma.
+For the formal statement, please see \Lemref{circle_tightening}.